pjshub/tfground/README.md

 ## Steps to Check-In new code , git commands
 NOTE: Here vpcsc-fr1 is the feature branch name
-0. Ensure your feature branch is checked out git checkout <brancg-name>
+0. Ensure your feature branch is checked out git checkout <branch-name>
 1. Make the edits you would like
 2.  git status
 3.  git add .